aleyu0/cse15l-lab-reports/labthree.md

 written_2/travel_guides/berlitz2/Portugal-History.txt
 written_2/travel_guides/berlitz2/Portugal-WhatToDo.txt
 ```
-If we wanted to inport these outputs into a `.txt` file, we simply add `> results.txt` at the end, which would create a file which includes the output.
+If we wanted to import these outputs into a `.txt` file, we simply add `> results.txt` at the end, which would create a file including the output.

 ## `grep -c`
 * `grep -c` - `Suppress  normal  output;  instead  print  a  count of matching lines for each input file.
 With the -v, --invert-match option (see below), count non-matching lines.  (-c is specified by POSIX.)` will output a number indicating the number of times a given pattern/keyword apprears in a file.
 We can extend this functionality to find the number of occurances of the a keyword in a directory by using `-rc`.